MayBornWitIt/Income_-Prediction_Analysis/README.md

 Based on the bar graph above it displays Male Asian-Pacific Islanders having the highest capital gains in the dataset.
 Second being White Males.

 ![heatmap](https://github.com/MayBornWitIt/Machine_Learning/assets/126980733/5537775f-f996-4d64-b83e-072bb275d66d)
+Visualization of Education Level, Gender and Weekly Hours Based on the heatmap displayed above one can see a high correlation of male & females with a Doctorate and Professional School education pull the most weekly hours.